sithmel/async-deco/README.md

   * error: the error instance for deciding to fallback, or a function taking the error and result (if it returns true it'll trigger the fallback) [optional, it falls back on any error by default]
   * useStale: if true it will use "stale" cache items as valid [optional, defaults to false]
-  * noPush: it true it won't put anything in the cache [optional, defaults to false] It logs "fallback-cache-hit" with {key: cache key, result: cache result, actualResult: {err: error returned, res: result returned}} or "fallback-cache-error" with {err: error returned by the cache}.
+  * noPush: it true it won't put anything in the cache [optional, defaults to false]

+It logs "fallback-cache-hit" with {key: cache key, result: cache object, actualResult: {err: error returned, res: result returned}} or "fallback-cache-error" with {err: error returned by the function, cacheErr: error returned by the cache}.

 Timeout
 -------